solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

         > NOTE: You can find your IP Address by using a service such as [What Is My IP Address](https://whatismyipaddress.com/)

-    - Additonally, select the **Allow public access from any Azure service with Azure to the server**
+    - Additionally, select the **Allow public access from any Azure service with Azure to the server**

     ![Alt text](media/01_04_networking_02.png)